As artificial intelligence (AI) increasingly makes decisions, there are growing concerns around AI decision-making, and how it reaches its answers.

 In other cases, it is important to know why the decision is the right one; we wouldn’t want a cancer diagnosis tool to have the same flawed reasoning as the husky AI.
 Medicine in particular presents ethical grey areas.
 Let’s imagine an AI model is shown to recommend the right life-saving medical treatment more often than doctors do.
 Should we go with the AI even if we don’t understand how it reached the decision?
 Right now, completely automating decisions like this is considered a step too far.

 And explainability is not just about how AIs reach the right answer.
 There may be times when we know an AI is wrong, for example if it develops a bias against women, without knowing why.
-Explaining how the how the AI system has exploited inherent biases in the data could give us the understanding we need to improve the model and remove the bias, rather than throwing the whole thing out.
+Explaining how the AI system has exploited inherent biases in the data could give us the understanding we need to improve the model and remove the bias, rather than throwing the whole thing out.
 Even in cases where we don’t need to understand the decision process, being able to do so can help us understand the space of a problem and the AI model, such that we can create more effective and robust solutions.

 How to make AI explainable